 Click here for a newer post with a fantastic, easy homemade cocktail cherries recipe!

 When fresh cherries are in season, it’s time to make a delicious cocktail garnish.
-I have a strong opinion that you should take advantage of every opportunity to avoid using those glow-in-the-dark cocktail cherries you normally find on store shelves.
+We have a strong opinion that you should take advantage of every opportunity to avoid using those glow-in-the-dark cocktail cherries you normally find on store shelves.
 Don’t be fooled by their unnaturally bright red coloring or their artificially preserved snappy texture.
 They are not fruit—the sad shells of what used to be cherries have been completely purged of real cherry flavor, totally robbed of natural color, only to be resurrected in a sinister soup of chemical syrups and artificial flavors and colors.
 They are the zombies of the preserved fruit world—Frankenstein’s monsters of the cocktail garnish tray.
-Of course, you can find good cocktail cherries, (I like to use Amarena cherries) but these options can be few and far between.
+Of course, you can find good cocktail cherries, (we like to use Amarena cherries) but these options can be few and far between.
 The solution: just make your own.

 1 lb fresh cherries